wp-plugins/romance-admin-color-scheme/readme.txt

 == Description ==

 Pink is the gentlest of all romantic colors.It is the perfect color for new relationships.
-This admin color scheme brings the color of Romance to your dashboard, come fall in love with WordPress.
+This admin color scheme brings the color of Romance to your dashboard, come fall in love with WordPress.Check out [WP Admin Color Schemes](https://wordpress.org/plugins/wp-admin-color-schemes/) for even more color options.

 Follow the developer on [Twitter](https://twitter.com/twitabhisek) Visit [Developer Website](http://increasy.com)